There are three options for sending email on behalf of your customers, and each one has its own benefits and drawbacks. You can:

 Sending from your domain

 This is the fastest way to send for your customers because they don’t need to take any action outside of your app to send email.
-Another big advantage to this method is your customers don’t have to worry about setting up DKIM, SPF, or DMARC.
+Another big advantage to this method is your customers don’t have to worry about setting up DKIM, Return Path, or DMARC.
 You can manage all of those email authentication protocols for them.

 You can change the From name and ReplyTo address in your code when sending with SMTP.
 There are a variety of ways to accomplish this in your code, but the main thing to remember is you need to set this information in the header for SMTP messages.